inductiva/inductiva/tutorials/simulators/OpenSees.md

 ```

 Once the simulation finishes, we terminate the machine, download the results,
 and print a summary of the simulation.

+> Note: Running the command `inductiva tasks info gafdcf5t0zpkft4sxmubo30q1` on
+your cli will give you the same results as the `task.print_summary()`.

 ```
 inductiva tasks info gafdcf5t0zpkft4sxmubo30q1